 A personal DNA analysis will reveal information of your ancient ancestors, inherited genetic features, and possibly other, previously unknown. relatives.
-There are three well-known companies that will analyze your DNA for a modest cost.
+There are several well-known companies that will analyze your DNA for a modest cost.
+The author, Sick Cline belong to two of the genealogy sites, Ancestry, and 23 & Me.
 At present, the analysis primarily has entertainment value.
 The newspapers tell of crimes solved by matching fragment

 Other Family History Records that stimulated interest and/or provided information

 - Family Ties, An Ancestry of the DePoy Family, Compiled by Charles L. DePoy

 - John and Sarah Brenner, Their Ancestors and Descendants, By Marilyn Roberts 1998